Chennai International Airport metro station

-The Chennai International Airport Metro Station is a metro railway station on the Blue Line of the Chennai Metro.
-The station serves the Chennai International Airport and the neighbourhoods of Meenambakkam, Tirusulam, Pallavaram and Pammal.
+NLC India Airport Metro (formerly known as Chennai International Airport) is an elevated southern terminal metro station on the North-South Corridor of the Blue Line of Chennai Metro in Chennai, India.
+This station serves the Chennai International Airport and the neighbourhoods of Nanganallur, Meenambakkam, Tirusulam, Pallavaram, Pammal, Kundrathur and Tambaram.
 The station is the only elevated airport metro station in India.
 The other airport metro stations in the country such as those in Delhi, Lucknow, Mumbai and the proposed ones at Bangalore and Hyderabad are underground.
 The station enables rapid transit connectivity with the airport, making Chennai the second city in India after Delhi to achieve this.

 Construction

 The foundation for the station was laid on 24 May 2012.
 While the architectural and structural design of the station will be carried out by AAI in consultation with Creative Group, the interiors of the station will be designed by CMRL.
 The time frame for constructing the metro station is 14 months and the work has been awarded to URC Construction Company Private Limited, Erode, at a cost of ₹ 480 million.

 By the end of July 2014, the structural work on the station was completed.